How To File for Social Security Disability

-An individual's physical or mental disability can significantly limit his or her ability to earn an adequate living.
-Two federal programs, Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI), provide monetary benefits to those who are unable to work because of an ongoing medical condition.
+A person's physical or mental impairments can significantly limit their ability to earn a good living.
+Two federal programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), pay monthly benefits to those unable to work due to an ongoing medical condition.
 SSDI may also pay benefits to family members.
-To be eligible for SSDI or SSI benefits, you must have a disabling medical condition that has lasted for 12 months or is likely to result in death.
+To be eligible for Social Security benefits, an applicant must have a medical condition that lasts or will last 12 months.
+Or the condition is likely to result in death.

 Information You Will Need

-Before you apply for SSDI or SSI benefits, typically completed online, you will need to gather the following documents and information.
+Before applying for SSDI or SSI benefits, you must gather the following documents and information.
 SSA provides a checklist to make this step easier:

 - Dates of all marriages and divorces

 - Names and birth dates of your spouse and minor children